Light-3108/deepmind-x-ucl-rl-notes-and-experiments/4_Model_free_evaluation/notes.md

 1. alpha should be decreased if we increase lamda
 2. we can see lamda is slightly better than n here
-3. n = 4 seems similar to lamda = .8 | and they also need same lamda
+3. n = 4 seems similar to lamda = .8 | and they also need same alpha

 Relation between lamda and alpha